Peekaey/Miori/README.md

 ### Additional Misc Features
 -  Supports logging to Grafana Loki
--  Uses HybridCache for logging - Supports L1 in-memory cache and L2 distributed cache (Redis)
+-  Uses HybridCache for logging - Supports L1 in-memory cache and L2 distributed cache (DragonFlyDB)
--  Spotify/Anilist authorisation over OAuth2 (auth link sent ephemerally via discord)
+-  Spotify/Anilist/Osu authorisation over OAuth2 (auth link sent ephemerally via discord)
 -  No persistent storage of data (access tokens are only stored in memory) - However requires reauthorising on every startup unless using L2 cache
 -  Enable/Disable option of using API Keys to protect endpoints